MortezaRezaalipour/ErrorEval/Readme.md

 `$ make requirements`

-add he current directory to your `PYTHONPATH`:
+add the current directory to your `PYTHONPATH`:

 `$ export PYTHONPATH="$PWD"`

 ## How to use: